Is there anything more Australian than a cup of tea and a home-baked ANZAC biccie?

 Because this recipe should be strictly adhered to.
-Golden syrup, oats, butter, bicarb, dessicated coconut, flour.
+Golden syrup, oats, butter, bicarb, desiccated coconut, flour.
 That.
 Is.
 All.

-Perfect for beginners, perfect for first-time bakers and they stay good for AGES, so make a huge batch and keep them in a tin for neighbours or friends that drop in.
-LOL JKS.
-As if they will last that long.
+Perfect for beginners, perfect for first-time bakers and they stay good for AGES, so make a huge batch and keep them in a tin.

 HERE YOU GO: